 Clinic Faculty & Staff

-Professor Copacino is Director of the Criminal Justice Clinic and Co-Director of the E. Barrett Prettyman graduate program in criminal trial practice.
+Professor Copacino is Director of the Criminal Justice Clinic and Co-Director of the E. Barrett Prettyman graduate fellowship program in criminal trial practice and advocacy.
 Prior to joining the Georgetown Law faculty, he was the Director of the Juvenile Law Clinic at the Antioch School of Law.
-He is a graduate of the University of Virginia Law School and received an LL.M. from the Law Center.
+He is a graduate of the University of Virginia Law School and received an LL.M. as a Prettyman Fellow from the Law Center.
 In the District of Columbia, he continues to serve as trial counsel in numerous criminal and post-conviction cases.
 He remains active in local criminal justice organizations and regularly participates in local and national training programs for criminal defense lawyers.
 In 1997, he received the Law Center's Flegal Award for outstanding teaching.

 Professor Johnson, prior to joining Georgetown University Law Center, was a supervising attorney in the Trial Division at the Public Defender Service for the District of Columbia (PDS), where she worked for eight years.
 At PDS Ms. Johnson was assigned to the most serious cases at the "Felony One" level, and her experience included numerous trials in D.C.
 Superior Court representing indigent clients facing charges including homicide, sexual assault, and armed offenses.
 Ms. Johnson's responsibilities at PDS also included supervising other trial attorneys and serving as one of the agency's two representatives to the D.C.
 Superior Court Sentencing Guidelines Commission.
 In 2009, Ms. Johnson was a Visiting Associate Professor in the Juvenile Justice Clinic at Georgetown University Law Center.
 Before joining PDS, Professor Johnson was an E. Barrett Prettyman fellow at Georgetown University Law Center.
 As a fellow she represented indigent adults in the D.C.
 Superior Court and supervised students in the Criminal Justice Clinic.
 Ms. Johnson earned her law degree from New York University Law School in 2000 and she earned her B.A. in American History from the University of California, Berkeley in 1995.